martijnboland/appoints-api-node/README.md

 }
 ```

 Looking good!
 Where can we go next?
-We still have one link left to try: '/appointments'.
+We still have one link left to try: ```/appointments```.
 Here we can manage our appointments (create, view, update and delete with the standard GET, POST, PUT, PATCH and DELETE HTTP verbs).
-Let's create a new appointment by POSTing to '/appointments' (with the authorization header set properly).
-The data for our appointment is:
+Let's create a new appointment by POSTing to ```/appointments``` (with the authorization header set properly).
+The data for the appointment is:

 ```json
 {